durovsky/rep/rep-I000X.rst

 - processes interupts
 - maps the process image on the CP for the IO Base library
-- handles jobs between the IO Base library and the firmware on the CP
+- handles jobs between the IO Base library and CP firmware

 The following schematic shows the basic driver structure.
 The arrows indicate communications channels - ring buffers used for data exchange between driver and CP1616 firmware.
 The boxes above represent the device files **(/dev)** - driver access points for communication with user application.